schultek/dart_mappable/packages/dart_mappable/rfc.md

 Additionally, some models might have (1) different ways to encode them (e.g. `DateTime` can be encoded either as a unix int, or timestamp String), or (2) need to be configurable in how they encode (e.g. `DateTime` can be encoded as local time, or utc time).
 (1) is solved by having multiple `Encoder` classes for the same model (e.g. `UnixDateTimeEncoder()` and `IsoDateTimeEncoder()`), which the user can choose from and (2) by making the `Encoder` subclass take constructor parameters (e.g. `DateTimeEncoder({bool convertToUtc})`).

+There is also another reason to support more complex setups like generic classes or polymorphism, which are discussed later.
+Though these are not directly part of the protocol, they are enabled by it.

 Lastly, it is a soft goal of the protocol to be equivalent for both encoding and decoding, as it makes the API more predictable.

-However this means we always need to provide a separate companion object (the `Encoder`) when wanting to encode a value.
+However, this means we always need to provide a separate companion object (the `Encoder`) when wanting to encode a value.
 There is a solution to this though:

 ## Model Interface